NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization

-We conduct a thorough analysis of the algorithm's ability to perform a global optimum search through numerical calculations using QMware~\cite{QMWare} and via experiments using superconducting devices from IBMQ~\cite{IBMQ}.
-We use this quantum algorithm in combination with state-of-the-art classical solvers and demonstrate that for unconstrained {\tt MaxCut} problems with more than 1000 nodes, the hybrid approach is capable of finding a better solution than the classical solver (CPLEX) alone.
-This demonstrates that quantum algorithms can serve as a booster for classical solvers and help them to find better solutions in less time.
+Here, addressing the training and constraints issues, we present a gradient-based algorithm for the hardware-efficient quantum circuits with the amplitude encoding, see Sec.~\ref{sec:UnconstrainedOptimization}.
+We study this Quantum Encoding ({\it QuEnc}) method in\,\cite{QuEnc_Patent, QuEnc_Patent2} and find that simple linear constraints can be directly incorporated into the circuit without additional modification of the objective function with penalty terms, see Sec.~\ref{sec:constraints}.
+We test the algorithm on {\tt MaxCut} problems~\cite{Karp1972} with complete weighted graphs consisting of thousands of nodes, see Sec.~\ref{sec:Results}.
+We conduct a thorough analysis, see Sec.~\ref{sec:Analysis}, of the algorithm's ability to perform a global optimum search through numerical calculations using QMware~\cite{QMWare} and via experiments using superconducting devices from IBMQ~\cite{IBMQ}, see Sec.~\ref{sec:Methods}.
+We use this quantum algorithm in combination with state-of-the-art classical solvers and show that for unconstrained {\tt MaxCut} problems with more than 1000 nodes, the hybrid approach can find a better solution than the classical solver (CPLEX) alone.
+This demonstrates that quantum algorithms can serve as a booster for classical solvers and help them find better solutions in less time.